Different Types of Pain in Endometriosis

 You could also keep a personal pain diary in which you include information about your periods, the site, extent, and description of your pain.
 You can also add information about your medications and other symptoms.
 This pain diary can be a valuable resource when describing your pain to your doctor.

-What could be the reason for irradiating pain in my legs?
+What could be the reason for the irradiating pain in my legs?

-Endometriosis lesions can put pressure on nerves such as the sciatic and pudendal nerves and cause.
-Pain in the lower back, hips, and surrounding areas that radiate towards the heel.
-Sciatic endometriosis can also cause “foot drop” or the inability to lift the front of your foot.
+Endometriosis lesions can put pressure on nerves such as the sciatic and pudendal nerves and cause pain.
+Pain in the lower back, hips, and surrounding areas that radiates towards the heel.
+Sciatic endometriosis can also cause “foot drop,” or the inability to lift the front of your foot.

 Why does shoulder pain occur after surgery?